 The Corporate Social Responsibility Initiatives Fund has also supported the Baker IDI – Central Australia, a program that helps address the profound disadvantage experienced by Aboriginal people in Central Australia and throughout the Northern Territory through scientific research.

-Medicines Australia continues to support The Purple Truck and the Shalom Gamarada Scholarship Program.
+Medicines Australia continues to support the Shalom Gamarada Scholarship Program.
 This program that assists Aboriginal students with finding a safe, affordable place to live near UNSW while they study.

 On behalf of the innovative medicines industry, Medicines Australia has contributed a total of $1.89m towards Aboriginal preventative health programs.